heheh13/go-practice/README.md

 ## constant

-`iota` is a special case that is used for enumrate constant
+`iota` is a special case that is used for enumerate constant

-    * imutable
+    * immutable
-    * must be callcuated at complied time
+    * must be calculated at complied time
     * upper case constant exported to package level
     * can use bitwise op to initiate const